University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

     - c.
 How many samples belong to each MLST ST?
     - d.
 Do you think that an outbreak is present? explain your answer.

 ## Part B (Variant calling & phylogenetic tree) - xx marks

+1. Write a bash script called `axxxxxxx_variants_phylo.sh` (replacing axxxxxxx with your student number) **[10 marks]** that:
+    - a.
+Performs variant calling,
+    - b.
+Performs species classification for each sample
+    - c.
+Summarises species classification results
+    - d.
+Performs mlst to get a Sequence Type for each sample
+    - d.
+Summarises mlst results into a single output
+    - e.
+Includes informative comments
+    - f.
+Is clear, concise and easy to understand
 - script